-The healthcare sector, a key regional responsibility, accounts for 20% of Valle d'Aosta's total expenditure, lower than that for regions with ordinary status because of the wider scope of Valle d'Aosta's core competencies.
-The healthcare sector's budget is balanced because of the substantial level of resources provided by the region (€250 million in 2018 or 21% of its operating spending).
-We expect the region to maintain its traditionally high standard of public services.
+The healthcare sector, a key regional responsibility, accounts for 24% of Valle d'Aosta's total expenditure, lower than that for regions with ordinary status because of the wider scope of Valle d'Aosta's core competencies.
+The healthcare sector's budget was balanced in 2018 and 2019 and we expect it to withstand the pressure stemming from the Covid-19 emergency.